 The university is offering many of its activities-based health and wellness modules this fall.
 Some module courses are designed for remote learning, while others are designed for in-person instruction.
 All in-person module courses are subject to social distancing requirements and new safety protocols.
 A complete list of HWL course offerings can be found in the public schedule of classes.

-The NCAA issued a blanket waiver that will preserve a year of eligibility for student-athletes.
+The NCAA has issued a blanket waiver that preserves a year of eligibility for student-athletes who had the Spring 2020 season cancelled.
 The full statement is available here.
+They have also issued an additional blanket waiver that includes the entire 2020-21 academic year.
+That full statement is available here.

 Brandeis Athletics is in the midst of developing protocols and guidelines for general recreation, fitness classes, health & wellness classes, and other athletics-related activities.
 Additional updates with more specific information will be made available on this page as they become available.